 The dangers of paraphrasing in IELTS essays So, if I was allowed to give one ONE tip to an IELTS test-taker before they sat their writing exam, it wouldn’t be to learn how to organise all of the different types of essay, it wouldn’t be make sure they included lots of complex sentences in their work, it wouldn’t even be to make sure they directly answer the question!
 No, it would be BE CAREFUL OF PARAPHRASING!

-I want to start this post by telling you something that you might find a bit shocking.
+The importance of adding details to your IELTS Cue Card I want to start this post by telling you something that you might find a bit shocking.
 Are you ready?
-In IELTS Speaking Part 1, you don’t need to address all of the bullet points on the cue card.
+In IELTS Speaking Part 1, you don’t need to address all of the bullet points on the IELTS cue card.
 That’s right, there is no penalty for missing one, or two or even three! 😲

-Podcasts are my favourite way for students to practise their listening skills outside of the classroom.
+6 Reasons why I love using podcasts to help IELTS students I love using Podcasts to help IELTS students improve their listening skills.
 In fact, if you join me in My IELTS Classroom, you will soon get bored of me recommending episodes to listen to!
-But, why do I love podcasts so much? ❤Well, there isn’t one answer to that question, there are 6 REASONS WHY I LOVE PODCASTS
+But, why do I love podcasts so much? ❤Well, there isn’t one answer to that question, there are six!
+Seriously, if you are struggling with listening or need a very high score (for CLB9 for example) then podcasts really are the way forward.
+6 REASONS WHY YOU SHOULD BE USING PODCASTS TO PREPARE FOR YOUR IELTS EXAM